-(b) The agency's documented corrective action(s) is not approved by the department.
+(b) The provider's documented corrective action is not approved by the department.

 (2) An interim certificate, which shall expire within ninety days after the date of issuance, to be used for emergency certification purposes or administrative reasons as determined by the department.

-(3) A full certificate specifying the term of certification, which shall be three calendar years from the date of issuance by the department.
+(3) A full certificate specifying the term of certification, which shall not exceed three calendar years from the date of issuance by the department.
 This certificate shall remain in effect until it is renewed, terminated or revoked.
-It shall automatically terminate sixty days after the department notifies the agency of its failure to file an application for certification.
+It shall automatically terminate sixty days after the department notifies the provider of its failure to file an application for certification.
 The department shall issue a full certificate within thirty days of:

-(i) Receipt of complete application materials; or
+(a) Receipt of complete and compliant application materials; or